kanisterio/kanister/examples/aws-rds/postgresql/README.md

 ## Create RDS instance on AWS

+> You can skip this step if you already have an RDS instance created

 RDS instance needs to be reachable from outside world.
 So make sure that you have VPC with security group having rule to allow ingress traffic on 5432 TCP port.

 You can create security group and add rules to defaul VPC using following commands